QCDLab/neopdf/docs/design-and-features.md

 `NeoPDF`'s modular architecture enables easy extension and customization:

 - **Pluggable Interpolation Strategies**:
-  The library supports multiple interpolation algorithms (bilinear, bicubic, tricubic, N-dimensional) and can be extended with custom interpolation schemes.
+  The library supports multiple interpolation algorithms (linear, cubic, Chebyshev) for up to 6D data and can be extended with custom interpolation schemes.

 - **Custom Grid Types**:
   The framework can accommodate new grid formats and data structures, enabling support for emerging